244 Beacon is located on the north side of Beacon, between Dartmouth and Exeter, with 242 Beacon to the east and 246 Beacon to the west.

 By 1888-1889 season, the Hoopers had moved to 183 Commonwealth and 244 Beacon was once again the Boardmans’ home.

-During the 1897-1898 winter season, 244 Beacon was the home of Amy Gore (Walker) Iasigi, the widow of Oscar Iasigi.
-Oscar Iasigi had been treasurer of the Vassalboro Woolen Mills and had served as Consul General for the Ottoman Empire in Boston; he was killed in the wreck of the steamer City of Columbus in 1884.
-She previously had lived at 129 Marlborough.
-She traveled abroad during the next season, and by the 1899-1900 season was living at 170 Beacon.
+During the 1897-1898 winter season, 244 Beacon was the home of Amy Gore (Walker) Iasigi, the widow of Oscar Iasigi, and their daughters, Annie Walker Iasigi and Nora Iasigi.
+Oscar Iasigi had been treasurer of the Vassalboro Woolen Mills and had served as Consul General in Boston for the Ottoman Empire; he was killed in the wreck of the steamer City of Columbus in 1884.
+The Iasigis previously had lived at 129 Marlborough.
+They also maintained a home, Clovercroft, in Stockbridge.
+They traveled abroad during the next season, and by the 1899-1900 season were living at 170 Beacon.

 During the 1898-1899 winter season, 244 Beacon was the home of Mary Frances (Clark) Hoppin, the widow of Dr. Courtland Hoppin, a physician in Providence, and their son, Joseph Clark Hoppin, an archeologist.

-By the 1899-1900 winter season, T. Dennie Boardman and his children – Madeline and Reginald – were living at 244 Beacon once again.
+By the 1899-1900 winter season, T. Dennie Boardman and Madeline and Reginald Boardman were living at 244 Beacon once again.

 Madeline Boardman married in April of 1904 to John Wallace Goodrich.
 He was a musician and later would become Dean of Faculty and then Director of the New England Conservatory of Music.
 After their marriage, they lived at 244 Beacon with her father and brother.